 - Paul Veeneman | CMMC Registered Practitioner, CISSP, CISM, CRISC

-* Note that this course is not affiliated with the DoD, the CyberAB (formerly known as the CMMC Accreditation Body), or the Cybersecurity Assessor and Instructor Certification Organization (CAICO).
+* Note that this course is not affiliated with the DoD, the CyberAB (also known as the CMMC Accreditation Body), or the Cybersecurity Assessor and Instructor Certification Organization (CAICO).

 What Will You Learn?